fury-code/monitoring/README.md

 Find out more about our dashboards by exploring the provided link: [Grafana](https://grafana.com/orgs/jantrachsler)

-Find out more about our ous by exploring the provided link: [Website](https://furycode.org/)
+Find out more about ous by exploring the provided link: [Website](https://furycode.org/)